aiQA012/CollabCoder/index.md

 3. Mark up the remaining one document (~10-20 minutes).
 4. Fill up the [survey](https://docs.google.com/forms/d/1E5ng5UotxJM_UkwdRDILn7qNA8xvFCCUnl_8dpaiVPk/edit) (~5 minutes).
 5. Answer the following questions (~5 minutes):
-   - Do you think the final result achieved the original purpose (summarize the good qualities of interviewees)?
+   - What is the most difficult part in the collaboration between each other?
+How do you think AIcoder deal with the conflicts between each other?
+   - How do you feel when there is a code in the code list that you didn't add?
+   - How do you feel like the confidence level?
    - During the labeling process, what are the difficulties when you label individually?
-What is the most difficult part in the collaboration between each other?
    - Do you feel that AIcoder helps you improve your coding efficiency and collaboration efficiency?

 # 4. Join now!